D2-mods/Better-IWD-Pregen/README.md

 -

 - Can set duration to 30, 60, or 120 seconds.
+- This does not remove the berserking effect or add/modify other effects.
 - The way it works differs by game:
 	- EEs: Can be recast at any time (stat bonuses do not stack).
-	- BG1: Regain ability after duration runs out.
+	- BG1 (classic): Regain ability after duration runs out.
-	- BG2: Regain ability immediately, but cannot recast until duration runs out.
+	- BG2 (classic): Regain immediately, but cannot recast until duration runs out.
-- BG2EE: Fixes a timing error, which caused Minsc to always take damage when the ability ended, even at full health.
+- BG2EE: Also fixes a timing error, which caused Minsc to always take damage when the ability ended, even at full health.
-- BG2: Fixes incorrect durations for some effects (tested in BG2 fixpack v13)
+- BG2: Fixes incorrect durations for some effects (tested in BG2 fixpack v13).
+- EE variant is for v2.0+.
+Older versions will use the same as classic BG2 engine.

-NOTE: Will be skipped if Rashemi Berserker (Artisan's Kitpack) is installed
+NOTE: May be skipped if some mod changes for Minsc are installed.

 --

 </details>